© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Blaen-y-Cwm Inscribed Stone (Now in Llandrillo Church) is a scheduled monument protected by Cadw under reference ME066.
 View the official record →

-Blaen-y-Cwm Inscribed Stone is a Roman funerary monument now housed in Llandrillo Church in Meirionnydd, Wales.
+Blaen-y-Cwm Inscribed Stone is a Roman funerary monument now housed within Llandrillo Church in Meirionnydd, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME066.

 Blaen-y-Cwm Inscribed Stone (Now in Llandrillo Church) dates from the roman period, and is classified as a inscribed stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Blaen-y-Cwm Inscribed Stone (Now in Llandrillo Church) is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME066.